 We disseminate commentaries on our website on our expertise areas.
-These are sometimes thought provoking commentaries depending on author’s personal experience and expertise whereas most others are tailored to catch up trending or sensitive issues that require attention.
+These are sometimes thought-provoking commentaries depending on the author’s personal experience and expertise whereas most others are tailored to catch up trending or sensitive issues that require attention.
 They are short in length when compared to research, ranging between 500-2000 words.
 Based on their nature, editing process is much quicker than research.
 After an initial technical editing process your commentary proposals are examined by the relevant directorate.
-Depending on the time sensitivity of the issue we publish your contributions in three business days.
+Depending on the time-sensitivity of the issue we publish your contributions in three business days.

 We welcome reviews of books that are recent and important dealing with security and defense.
-Among many, especially subjects dealing with current problems Europe face like migration, terrorism and radicalization are especially encouraged.
+Among many, especially subjects dealing with current problems Europe faces like migration, terrorism and radicalization are especially encouraged.

 The reviews should not be a summary of the book.
 But they should succeed the following: